 Carl: Oh, Terry.
 Yeah, he's out, but part of his parole is he's not supposed to, ya know, do what he was doing... to flesh.

-American Dad has an episode in which Francine becomes one of these, working for the Cripple Mafia with her fellow doctor, a teddy bear.
+- American Dad! has an episode in which Francine becomes one of these, working for the Cripple Mafia with her fellow doctor, a teddy bear.
 In the end, she gets out of her role with the mafia by tricking them into getting themselves all killed by police.

-Matthew Thorne from Batman The Animated Series.
+- Matthew Thorne from the appropriately-named Batman: The Animated Series episode "The Crime Doctor".
 He lost his license for not informing the police when he pulled a bullet out of his brother, notorious crime boss Rupert Thorne.
 He was relegated to a licenseless, back alley existence afterwards, mostly working for his brother.

-While hiding out in Buenos Aires, Josef Mengele continued to "practice medicine," specializing in illegal abortions and getting at least one patient killed.
+- While hiding out in Buenos Aires, Josef Mengele continued to "practice medicine," specializing in illegal abortions and getting at least one patient killed.

 - There was a case where a woman was giving people cheap butt implants made of cement, mineral oil, and tire sealant.

 - In Kowloon Walled City in Hong Kong, there were quite a few dentists who may or may not have had qualifications.
 Often the conditions were unhygienic as well.